pippim/pippim.github.io/programs/mserve.md

 This screenshot shows how a window can be outside a monitor's viewable area.

+Notice the window "Python3" is in the white area's bottom central region.
+The white area is a "dead-zone" around the three monitors.

+A window can enter the dead-zone when a monitor is disconnected from the computer.

 ### *Debug Information* Sample Screen Notes
 {:.no_toc}